k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/09_frequently_used_actor_types.md

   * **DB Commands** Actors, that perform DB commands and actions like creating a new table, loading data, etc.

 * Other Actors for handling useful activities are:
-  * **Stream** Actors, that handle streams such as reading from and writing to a file or compressing and decompressing data.
+  * **Stream** Actors, that handle streams like reading from and writing to a file or compressing and decompressing data.
   * **Parser** Actors, that parse input streams into different formats like JSON, CSV and XML.
   * **Queue** Actors, that manage Pub / Sub asynchronous message handling.